coderauk/codera-ci-tooling/README.md

 # Optional block, if not set then sonar listener will not be instantiated.
 # If set then it will delete sonar projects when the branch is deleted.
-# Currently it is coded to assume the project key is in the form <repositoryName>:<shortBranchName>.
-# Future versions will allow this to be templated.
 sonar:
   # The url of the sonar server, e.g. https://myserver.co.uk/sonar/.
   # If the block is set this is required.